A 1979 Bellanca 17-30A Super Viking has been spotted for sale. The listing states (in part):

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Palm City, Florida.
-Click here to check out eBay listing, which includes a number of additional photos.
+The aircraft is located in Duncan, OK and offers are currently being accepted.
+Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-The 624 page first volume is currently available for pre-order with release set for December 23.
+The 80 page, publication is currently available for pre-order in paperback and Kindle editions with release set for March 30.

 Product Page